Advertisement

 Official Application

-Contact Brooksville Housing Authority directly at (352) 754-4160 to request an application.
-Applications are always free — never pay anyone to apply on your behalf.
+Apply directly through the official Brooksville Housing Authority portal.
+Applications are free — never pay anyone to apply on your behalf.

 WARNING: DO NOT PAY ANYONE TO APPLY FOR HOUSING